geraldstanje/log_store/README.md

   replay(position, callback)
     Replays all record blobs from the position onward, invoking the callback for each blob visited

 Note: The above function signatures are only illustrative.
 You may vary your interface in whatever way you think makes sense.
-For example, instead of a callback for replay(…), you may decide to use an iterator pattern.
+For example, instead of a callback for replay (...), you may decide to use an iterator pattern.

 Notes: